robingong/text-detection-ctpn/README.md

 ## prepare data
 - First, download the pre-trained model of VGG net and put it in data/pretrain/VGG_imagenet.npy. you can download it from [google drive](https://drive.google.com/open?id=0B_WmJoEtfQhDRl82b1dJTjB2ZGc) or [baidu yun](https://pan.baidu.com/s/1kUNTl1l). 下载VGG_imagenet.npy 放在  data/pretrain/VGG_imagenet.npy
 - Second, prepare the training data as referred in paper, or you can download the data I prepared from [google drive](https://drive.google.com/open?id=0B_WmJoEtfGhDRl82b1dJTjB2ZGc) or [baidu yun](https://pan.baidu.com/s/1kUNTl1l).
 Or you can prepare your own data according to the following steps. 下载训练数据。或者根据下列步骤，自己预处理数据
 - Modify the path and gt_path in prepare_training_data/split_label.py according to your dataset.
-And run
+And run (预处理数据)
 ```shell
 cd lib/prepare_training_data
 rm -r label_tmp/